lightning/bolts/tests/events/test-spec.md

 There must be exactly one top-level `1.` step.

-The special marker 'One of:' indicate sequences starting with distinct output events which could occur in any order.
-This is common for gossip output which may be in various orders:
+The special marker `Any order:` indicates that the following sequences starting with distinct output events will occur, but might happen in any order.
+This is useful for gossip messages which can be ordered in multiple ways:

+    1. STEP1
+	2. Any order:
+	    1. STEP2a
+	    1. STEP2b
+	    1. STEP2c

+This means the test will accept STEP1->STEP2a->STEP2b->STEP2c, STEP1->STEP2a->STEP2c->STEP2b, STEP1->STEP2b->STEP2a->STEP2c,
+STEP1->STEP2b->STEP2c->STEP2a, STEP1->STEP2c->STEP2a->STEP2b,
+or STEP1->STEP2c->STEP2b->STEP2c.

+The special marker `One of:` indicate sequences starting with distinct output events, only one of which could occur.
+This is useful for optional outputs which are more constrained, eg:

     1. STEP1
 	2. One of: